webex/spark-ios-sdk-example/README.md

         }
     }
     ```
-1. Enable and using screen share
+1. Enable and using screen share on your iPhone

     4.1 Add screen recording to control center: